-For the first two you only have to specify the full path to the database files; for connections of type ODBC you are prompted to select from the list of pre-defined DSNs on your machine.
+For file based connections (MS Access, Firebird and SQLite) you only have to specify the full path to the database files.
+For Native connections you will be prompted for the connection details of a database server.
+For connections of type ODBC you are prompted to select from the list of pre-defined ODBC DSNs on your machine.

-Create a Database Connection element
+Create a Database Connection Element